ravarage/ASSR-Anime-Sign-Song-Ripper-/README.md

 **Ass Files Procedure:- **

-1.just open the app load ASS subtitle
+1. just open the app load ASS subtitle

-2.open tag to remove and remove subtitles that tagged for main speach such as defualt or main checking it with notepad or subtitle edit would be great help
+2. open tag to remove and remove subtitles that tagged for main speach such as defualt or main checking it with notepad or subtitle edit would be great help

-3.start ripping
+3. start ripping

-4.output file would be inside subtitle folder you just opened
+4. output file would be inside subtitle folder you just opened